 FATE Brewing Company – With handcrafted microbrews and chef-inspired eats, FATE is quickly becoming one of the most popular brewery/restaurants in Boulder.
 Not only can they brag about being the first brew-bistro in town, they have over 30 beers on tap and an extensive food menu that offers options for the whole family.

 Mountain Sun Pub & Brewery – This is a true craft brew and restaurant staple here in Boulder.
 With two daily happy hours and friendly low-key vibes, you can see why Mountain Sun is one of the most popular places for the locals to enjoy some good food and local beer.
-If you happen to be in South Boulder, make sure to check out their sister restaurant, Southern Sun Pub & Brewery.
+If you happen to be in South Boulder, make sure to check out their sister restaurants, Southern Sun Pub & Brewery and Under the Sun Eatery and Taphouse.
 No matter which one you go to, just remember to bring cash since they don’t except credit cards.
-There’s an ATM in the back of both locations if you forget!
+There’s ATM’s in the back if you forget!

 Walnut Brewery – With two Great American Beer Festival winning beers, the St. James Irish Red Ale and the Old Elk Brown Ale, it’s not hard to see why Walnut Brewery has been a downtown Boulder brewery restaurant staple for years.